InSimo/ISSofa/framework/framework_bench/README.md

 Generation :

-First of all, you need to actiave LogTrace Policy in CompressedRowSparseMatrix.cpp and do a compilation.
+First of all, you need to activate the LogTrace Policy in CompressedRowSparseMatrix.h and do a compilation.

 Now you are able to log calls of methods of CompressedRowSparseMatrix into binary files.
-Choose the simulated object that you want to examinate.
-Associated solver need to be a BSCLDLSolver.
+Choose the simulated object that you want to examine.
+The associated solver needs to be a BSCLDLSolver.
 Into solver you can choose to log Mechanical Matrix (logMechanicalMatrixTrace) or Constraint Jacobian Matrix (data logConstraintMatrixTrace).
-You have also to specify begin step with data logMatrixTraceStartStep and end step with data logMatrixTraceStopStep.
+You have also to specify the begin step with the data logMatrixTraceStartStep and the end step with the data logMatrixTraceStopStep.

 Binary files will be generated with a check matrix file where you launched runSofa.
-You have to copy it into a subfolder of ISSofa/share/benchmarks/CRSRessources.
+You have to copy it into a subfolder of ISSofa/share/benchmarks/CRSResources.
+Optionally, you can compress them with the gzip command to reduce disk usage before committing them.

 Run benchmark :

-You have to activate cmake flag SOFA_ENABLE_BENCHMARKS.
+You have to activate the cmake flag SOFA_ENABLE_BENCHMARKS.

 Use CompressedRowSparseMatrixMechanical_bench.cpp or CompressedRowSparseMatrixConstraint.cpp according to
 your matrix trace.